cdclaxton/learning/C/markov-random-fields/readme.md

 make example3
 ```

-For ease of indexing in the code, $K \in \{0, 1, 2, 3\}$, i.e. each variable has four possible states.
+For ease of indexing in the C code, $K \in \{0, 1, 2, 3\}$, i.e. each variable has four possible states.
 The marginal distribution can be represented as $3 \times K$ matrix, where each row represents one of three variables $x_i$ and the columns represent the $K$ states.

 ### Brute-force approach